Christenberry Fieldhouse

 The George A. Christenberry Fieldhouse is a 3,026 seat facility on the campus of Augusta University in Augusta, Georgia, and is home to the athletics department as well as some classes.
 It is home to the Augusta Jaguars men's and women's basketball teams as well as the women's volleyball team.
 The first game at Christenberry Fieldhouse was held on February 2, 1991, against the University of South Carolina, a 76–62 loss.

 Christenberry Fieldhouse hosted the first four Peach Belt Conference Basketball Championships from 1992 to 1995, and again in 2004 and 2005.
 In addition, the arena has been the host venue of the NCAA Southeast Region of the NCAA Men's Division II Basketball Championship each year from 2007 through 2011.

 Augusta University's men's basketball team, which competed as Augusta State University from 1996 to 2012, amassed a winning streak of 48 consecutive games played at Christenberry Fieldhouse that began on December 15, 2008, with an 80–68 defeat of conference foe Georgia College & State University.
 The streak ended with a 75–73 loss in the 2011 NCAA Southeast Region Championship to Anderson University on March 15, 2011.
 Entering the 2012–2013 season, the Jaguars had amassed a home record of 74-4 (94.9 win percentage) from the 2007–2008 season through the 2011–2012 season.

-In October 2011, a set of bleachers were added to one end zone of Christenberry Fieldhouse.
+In October 2011, a set of bleachers was added to one end zone of Christenberry Fieldhouse.
 The new bleachers are the new location of Augusta University's student section, known as "JagSwag".
 These new bleachers officially hold room for 405 spectators, raising the official capacity of the Fieldhouse from 2,216 to 2,621.
-A second set of bleachers were added to the opposite end zone during the 2012 offseason, boosting the official seating capacity to its current figure of 3,026.
+A second set of bleachers was added to the opposite end zone during the 2012 offseason, boosting the official seating capacity to its current figure of 3,026.
 The record attendance of 3,718 was set on February 3, 2010, in a 73–59 win over archrival University of South Carolina Aiken.
 This figure also marked the highest attendance ever to witness an Augusta State athletic event, and also marked a new Peach Belt Conference attendance record.

+In 2023, Augusta University officials announced that Christenberry Fieldhouse would undergo significant renovations.
+Renovations would include an expanded donor space in the venue, as well as the addition of the Harris Sports Performance Center - a new student athletic sports training center, an improved new sound system, and additional lighting as well as a redesign of the exterior of the building to match University colors/branding.

+The Alvin and Yvette Harris Sports Performance Center – named for the big-hearted couple who are longtime university supporters – will be constructed in the upper mezzanine on the south side of Christenberry Fieldhouse.
+The Harris Sports Performance Center will be equipped with essential fitness machines, free weights, and other tools to help student-athletes boost strength and enhance performance, while also providing appropriate training and conditioning to help prevent injuries.